Lab / Engineering Services

 - Thickness Profiling

-Polymer Packaging maintains the following equipment in our onsite lab/R&D facility:
+Polymer Packaging utilizes the following lab/R&D equipment:

 DSC (Differential Scanning Calorimeter) Testing